danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 1. Same above
 2. Same above
 3. Same above
-4. With uniform weighted, the new data point will belong to the class that has the highest aggregate value
+4. With uniform weighted, the nearer points will be weighted higher, farther points will be weighted lower.
+The new data point will belong to the class that has the highest aggregate value of the total distances times by the weight.

 *Decision Boundary:* the Decision Boundary is formed where the distances between 2 points of 2 classes are equal.
 ![enter image description here](https://i.imgur.com/zWF2bBQ.png =300x)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTcwODU3NSwtOTU2MTMzMjYzLDE5MT
+eyJoaXN0b3J5IjpbMTE2MTIwNzQ5NSwtOTU2MTMzMjYzLDE5MT
 Y3NzI5MTYsMTIzMjk5NTg1NCwxMzAxMTM0Nzg2LC0yNTMwMDk0
 MCwtMjAxNTAxODc4LC0xMjMwMDkzNDUyLC00MjY4NjExNjYsMT
 A2MzA4Nzc4NiwxMjMxMzM3Nzc0LDE3NTgyNTcxNiwxNTU1OTM1